zleba/dFitter/README.md

 chi2 /ndf = 163.366 / 184 = 0.887861 (fit B) : org val 164.5480

 #Check of the evolution
+Evolution checked.
+Notice the poor x-grid interpolation in the original H1 2006 fits

 #Check of the convolution
+TODO